How to start your application

 I'm applying via an agency – do I have to do anything differently?

 Agents can provide advice and information on choosing a university and a programme, and help with practical aspects too, such as submitting your application and booking travel.
-You can find a list of the agents we work with here.
+You can find a list of the agents we work with on the international webpage.

 You’ll apply to the university in the same way, you just need to tick a box to confirm you are using an agent and give us their contact details.